 1. Your Cat May Have a Latent Disease

 Even if your cat has spent its entire adult life in your home, don’t overlook the possibility that they have a latent disease.
-Many cats are already exposed to the feline herpesvirus (FHV) when they are very young.
-This virus can be contracted in utero or from a shelter if you adopted your cat.
-Vaccination won’t stop FHV but it does keep the virus under control and prevent flare-ups.
-If your cat already has the latent virus, staying up-to-date on vaccinations can prevent flare-ups that can lead to eye problems and serious respiratory problems.
+Many cats are exposed to the feline herpes virus (FHV) when they are young.
+If you adopted your cat, this virus can be contracted in utero or from a shelter.
+Vaccination won’t stop FHV but keeps the virus under control and prevents flare-ups.
+If your cat already has the latent virus, staying up-to-date on vaccinations can prevent flare-ups that can lead to eye problems and severe respiratory problems.

 2. Lifestyle Changes May Happen Later

 Are you positive your cat will remain indoors for their entire life?
-You never know what may happen in the future as moving to a new home, divorce, or a death can affect your cat’s lifestyle as well.
+You never know what may happen in the future, as moving to a new home, divorce, or death can also affect your cat’s lifestyle.
 You may move to a new area where you feel comfortable letting your cat explore outdoors, for example, or your cat may one day be living with another family that lets her outside.
-Staying current on vaccinations can keep your cat safe if their lifestyle ever changes.
+Stay current on vaccinations can keep your cat safe if its lifestyle changes.

 3. Your Cat May Escape

-If your cat is picked up by animal control, they may spend at least a night in an animal shelter.
-Even vaccinations are not a guarantee that your cat won’t catch anything in a shelter but they do reduce the risk.
-Stress and crowded shelters are the perfect recipe for making your cat more susceptible to catching something before you pick them up.
+If your cat is picked up by animal control, it may spend at least a night in an animal shelter.
+Even vaccinations do not guarantee that your cat won’t catch anything in a shelter, but they do reduce the risk.
+Stress and crowded shelters are the perfect recipes for making your cat more susceptible to catching something before you pick them up.